6531503120/6531503120/README.md

 <hr> <!-- Horizontal line -->

 - 👨🏽‍💻 I’m currently studying as a software engineering student
-- 💭 I want to be a Full-stack developer
+- 💭 I want to be a Software Tester
 - ❤ I love to playing some video game when i have a free times
-- 🌱 I’m currently learning on Next.js for Front-End Development & Go Backend Development
+- 🌱 I’m currently learning on Test Unit , Test Case and Debugging
 - 📫 How to reach me: 6531503120@lamduan.mfu.ac.th

 ## Languages and Tools